themando/EdainMobile/README.md

 EdainMobile provides a set of tools to measure network performance, network speed and web page performance from an Android device.
 The three primary modules are Ping, Speed Test and Page Load.

+## Latency

+The Latency feature iterates through TRANCO Top *N* (b/w 1-1000) sites, pinging each site and returning their latency measurements.
+Results are aggregated in a file (.csv), which may be cleared and re-written using the Clear button.
+The resulting .csv file (latency.csv) may be exported from the app via Google Drive using the corresponding Export button.

+We're collecting the following statistics: *Timestamp, Server, Packets, Loss, Min, Avg, Max, Stddev* These results are also being stored in Firestore.

 ## Ping

 The Ping module sends a specified amount of packets to a chosen network host.
 Results are aggregated in a file (.csv), which may be cleared and re-written using the Clear button.
 The resulting .csv file (ping.csv) may be exported from the app via Google Drive using the corresponding Export button.